thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 Aristotle University of Thessaloniki ($40^{\circ}\, 38\prime\,$N,
 $22^{\circ}\, 57\prime\,$E, $80\,$m a.s.l.).
 Here we use data for the
 period from 1993-04-13 to 2023-04-13.
-The monitoring site is located near the city centre thus we expect that measurements are affected by the urban environment, mainly by aerosols.
+The monitoring site is located near the city center thus we expect that measurements are affected by the urban environment, mainly by aerosols.
 During the study period, the pyranometer has been independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the